LulzRose/YetAnotherFantasyToyList/README.md

 **Pricing:**
 - $'s indicate expense.
-  - $: Generally cheaper than BD
+  - $: Generally cheaper than
-  - $$: About the same as BD
+  - $$: About the same as
-  - $$$: Generally more expensive than BD (Note: Might not be 100% accurate, but I tried my best.)
+  - $$$: Generally more expensive than  (Note: Might not be 100% accurate, but I tried my best.)

 **Product Categories:**
 - 🍩 's indicate shops that sell full-sized penetrables.